hifaz1012/AzureOpenAI-Workshop-Labs/labs-with-your-data/README.md

 # Azure OpenAI With your Data Labs

-Lab Notebooks for the Azure OpenAI Workshop: Utilizing Your Data with Agents
+Lab Notebooks for the Azure OpenAI Workshop - Utilizing Your Data with Agents

 ## Architecture
 ![alt text](./images/image.png)